 Visiting Speaker Series

 The Distinguished Speaker Series invites distinguished scholars to present their work in the history and philosophy of science.
-The Allan Franklin New Ideas Speaker Series invites junior scholars to present their work in the history and philosophy of science.
+The Allan Franklin New Ideas Speaker Series invites scholars to present their new and exciting work in the history and philosophy of science.
 It is named in honor of Allan Franklin, for his decades of unparalleled contributions to the history and philosophy of science.
 Dr. Franklin is best known for his work on the methods of physics.

 Upcoming Schedule for AY 24/25: